-With funding from the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs and the U.S. Department of Justice, the ABA Rule of Law Initiative (ABA ROLI) implemented a criminal law reform program in Tajikistan from 2008 to 2012.
-The program focused on enhancing the protection of rights of criminal defendants by promoting criminal justice reform and increasing defense advocates’ capacity.
-ABA ROLI helped develop practical legal education curricula.
-We also helped organize, unify and strengthen the advocate collegia and provided access to other legal and research materials.
+In August 2012, ABA ROLI successfully completed a four-year criminal law reform program funded by the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs and the U.S. Department of Justice.
+The program helped increase access to justice and enhance the protection of rights of criminal defendants, including by increasing defense advocates’ capacity through practical skills trainings and developing practical legal education curricula.
+We also helped organize, unify and strengthen the advocate communityand provided access to legal resources and research materials.

-To further criminal procedure reform, ABA ROLI organized a criminal defense advocacy group, consisting mainly of defense advocates.
-With an oversight from ABA ROLI staff, the group conducted trial-skills and other substantive trainings for defense advocates, generated and implemented an ethics code for advocates and supported general efforts to advance criminal procedure reform.
+To further criminal procedure reform, during this program ABA ROLI helped organize a criminal defense advocacy group, the Advocates’ Leadership Committee, consisting mainly of active and reform-minded defense advocates.
+With our support, the group trained defense advocates, generated and implemented an advocates’ ethics code and supported efforts to advance criminal procedure reform.

-The program was designed to address these deficiencies by providing members of the criminal law community opportunities to enhance their practical skills, to discuss comparative legal systems and international standards and to gain a broader understanding of these concepts while forging relationships with their colleagues as well as with their American counterparts.
-ABA ROLI, including by cooperating with the International Research and Exchange Board, brought young future leaders on several short- and long-term study tours—including intensive English language and American law courses, and LL.M. programs, respectively—to the United States.
+The program was designed to address these deficiencies by providing members of the criminal law community opportunities to enhance their practical skills, to discuss comparative legal systems and international standards, and to gain a broader understanding of these concepts while forging relationships with their colleagues, as well as with their American counterparts.
+ABA ROLI, including by cooperating with the International Research and Exchange Board (IREX), brought young future leaders on several short- and long-term study tours—including intensive English language and American law courses, and LL.M. programs, respectively—to the United States.

-ABA ROLI also organized five training programs, known as Justice Forums, which discussed the basic structure and functioning of the U.S. judicial system and international standards.
-A total of 87 legal professionals participated in the Justice Forums, doing comparative examination of Tajikistani and U.S. legal systems.
-Led by ABA ROLI pro bono legal specialists, staff and guest lecturers, the forums were well-received, and at the request of Tajikistan’s legal community, they were held more frequently in the later years.
+ABA ROLI also organized five training programs, known as Justice Forums, which discussed the basic structure and functioning of the U.S. judicial system and international standards with members of the Tajik legal community.
+A total of 87 legal professionals participated in these Justice Forums, participating in comparative examination of Tajikistani and U.S. legal systems.
+Led by ABA ROLI pro bono legal specialists, staff, and guest lecturers, the Forums were well-received, and at the request of Tajikistan’s legal community, they were held more frequently in the later years of the program.

-In 2008, the ABA Rule of Law Initiative (ABA ROLI), with funding from the U.S. Department of State’s Bureau of Democracy, Human Rights and Labor, launched a two-year program to promote gender equality in Tajikistan.
+In 2010, the ABA Rule of Law Initiative (ABA ROLI), with funding from the U.S. Department of State’s Bureau of Democracy, Human Rights and Labor (DRL), successfully completed a two-year program to promote gender equality in Tajikistan.
 The program, which supported the initiation of strategic litigation cases in local courts as well as international tribunals, boosted ongoing efforts to pass gender-equality legislation, and to effectively employ existing laws.

 ABA ROLI worked with two local non-governmental organizations, INIS, an independent, local non-governmental organization that operates women’s legal advocacy centers, and the League of Women Lawyers, who hired three local lawyers to implement the program.
 The program educated rural women about their rights and challenged stereotypes and biases against women.
 It provided women access to justice through roving legal clinics.
 It also selected and litigated six cases to help bring attention to women’s rights and ran a concurrent awareness-raising media campaign.

-Additionally, ABA ROLI retained the Theatre Padida, a well-known Tajikistani troupe, to produce and perform a theatrical production that addresses issues of gender equality.
-Theatre is a powerful medium in Tajikistan, especially in areas with limited access to television, radio or print media.
-The performances, which occurred simultaneously with the legal clinics, supplemented the program targeting rural regions.
-This program also promoted the protection of women’s rights through three Tajik language, long-format animated public service announcements broadcasted on the national TV Safina.
+Additionally, ABA ROLI retained the Theatre Padida, a well-known Tajikistani troupe, to produce and perform a theatrical production that addressed issues of gender equality.
+Theatre is a powerful medium in Tajikistan, especially in areas with limited access to television, radio, or print media.
+The performances, which occurred simultaneously with the legal clinic visits, supplemented the program targeting rural regions.
+This program also promoted the protection of women’s rights through three Tajik language animated public service announcements broadcasted on the national station TV Safina.

-The program built on work done from 2003–2006 through a U.S. Department of State’s Bureau of Democracy, Human Rights and Labor-supported program that created a legal support center for indigent and vulnerable women, assisted the League of Women Lawyers and other non-governmental organizations in advancing draft domestic-violence legislation and public advocacy activities advocating the implementation of a March 2005 gender equality law.
+The program built on work accomplished from 2003–2006 through a DRL-supported program that created a legal support center for indigent and vulnerable women, and assisted the League of Women Lawyers and other non-governmental organizations in advancing draft domestic-violence legislation and public advocacy activities that advocated for the implementation of a March 2005 gender equality law.